-Plants treated with glyphosate wither and die, since the 20 5-enol-pyruvylshikimate-3-phosphate synthase (EPSPS) (E.C.2.5.1.19) is inhibited and the synthesis of aromatic amino acids essential for synthesis of proteins is interrupted.
-The modified cp4 epsps gene, the target gene of NK603, produces the modified CP4 EPSPS protein that has high tolerance to the glyphosate herbicide.
-The activity of the modified CP4 EPSPS protein produced by the modified cp4 epsps 25 gene is not inhibited even under the presence of glyphosate, and thus the recombinant plants that express this protein have normal functions of shikimate synthesis pathway and can grow.
+Plants treated with glyphosate wither and die, since the 5-enol-pyruvylshikimate-3-phosphate synthase (EPSPS) (E.C.2.5.1.19) is inhibited and the synthesis of aromatic amino acids essential for synthesis of proteins is interrupted.
+The modified cp4 epsps gene, the target gene of MON88017, produces the modified CP4 EPSPS protein that has high tolerance to the glyphosate herbicide.

+The activity of the modified CP4 EPSPS protein produced by the modified cp4 epsps gene is not inhibited even under the presence of glyphosate, and thus the recombinant plants that express this protein have normal functions of shikimate synthesis pathway and can grow.

 The modified cp4 epsps gene has the nucleotide sequence of the wild-type cp4 epsps gene modified to enhance the expression level in plants without changing the functional activity of the wild-type CP4 EPSPS protein, with only a single modification introduced to the amino acid sequence: the second amino acid from the N-terminal is modified to leucine, instead of serine.
-Two modified cp4 epsps gene cassettes were transferred to NK603 in order to enhance tolerance to the glyphosate herbicide.

-In order to investigate whether the modified CSPB protein, the NPTII protein, the Cry1A.105 protein, the modified Cry2Ab2 protein, and the modified CP4 EPSPS protein expressed in the parent lines share any functionally important amino acid sequences with known contact allergens, they were compared with the allergens in the database (including AD8, AD 2009, GenBank, EMBL, PIR, and SwissProt).
+In order to investigate whether the modified CSPB protein, the NPTII protein, the Cry1A.105 protein, the modified Cry2Ab2 protein, the modified Cry3Bb1 protein, and the modified CP4 EPSPS protein expressed in the parent lines share any functionally important amino acid sequences with known contact allergens, they were compared with the allergens in the database (including AD8, AD 2009, GenBank, EMBL, PIR, and SwissProt).
 Results showed they did not share structurally related sequences with known allergens.

-5 (c) Contents of any change caused to the metabolic system of recipient organism
+(c) Contents of any change caused to the metabolic system of recipient organism